iadvize/documentation/Documentation.md

 authentication method will change in the next months.

 One of the power of GraphQL API is to allow you retrieve many resources in one HTTP call.
-You can request only fields you need too.
-If you wan to learn on GraphQL [Learn GraphQL](https://graphql.org/learn/)
+You can request only fields you need.
+If you wan to learn more about GraphQL, please check [Learn GraphQL](https://graphql.org/learn/)

 ## Authentication <span hidden>on GraphQL</span>